Josh picking up his trophy for Male Sex Worker of the Year at the 2011 Erotic Awards (All photos courtesy of Josh Brandon)

 If a friend came to you and said they wanted to get into the escort industry, what would you tell them?

-[...]
-Sometimes it gets to the point where I can't meet clients, and it's annoying because I still see “Josh Brandon” as my first business and want him to keep going.
+I'd never be able to have one career or one business, I'd go nuts.
+When I'm slogging away at a computer for hours fixing my online businesses, or at my bar dealing with stock and events, spending time with a client gives me variety.
+I'm a workaholic.
+As long as I enjoy escorting and have the time I'll keep doing it.
+But sometimes it gets to point where I can't meet clients, and it's annoying because I still see “Josh Brandon” as my first business and want him to keep going.
 So then I have to increase my rates and work less when other business gets busy.
-My time is worth more these days, but when it goes beyond what clients can afford, that’s when I'll have to hang up my overnight bag.
+My time is worth more these days, but when it goes beyond what clients can afford that’s when I'll have to hang up my overnight bag.

 More stories about sex: